bjw-s/helm-charts/README.md

 helm repo add tomroush https://tomroush.github.io/helm-charts
 ```

-You can then run `helm search repo bjw-s` to search the charts.
+You can then run `helm search repo tomroush` to search the charts.

 ---